What is photopheresis?

-You will lay comfortably in bed during the photopheresis procedure while your blood is taken, processed, and then re-infused.
+You’ll lie comfortably in bed during the photopheresis procedure while your blood is taken, processed and re-infused.
 Photopheresis is a painless procedure.

-Another possible side effect is fever about 6 to 8 hours after the procedure.
-Please tell your doctor if you have a temperature over 100° F. Your doctor might recommend you take additional medicines such as acetaminophen (Tylenol®).
+Other possible side effects include nausea, skin redness, dizziness and fever about six to eight hours after the procedure.
+Tell your healthcare provider if you have a temperature over 100 degrees Fahrenheit (37.77 degrees Celsius).
+They might recommend you take medicines such as acetaminophen (Tylenol®).